 Multitasking, Keyboard Shortcuts, Quick Note, and redesigned Notes app

-In the productivity section, Apple unfortunately didn’t bring all features pro users wanted to take full advantage of their new M1 iPad Pro, even though Apple made it easier to rely on multitasking features.
+In the productivity section, Apple, unfortunately, didn’t bring all the features pro users wanted to take full advantage of their new M1 iPad Pro, even though Apple made it easier to rely on multitasking features.

 There’s a new multitasking menu on the top of the screen.
 When you click there, it’s possible to see what configurations you can use on Split View or just go to Slide Over with just a tap.